jm0077/Applied-Plotting-Charting-And-Data-Representation-in-Python/README.md

-# plottingPython
+# Applied Plotting, Charting & Data Representation in Python
-Applied Plotting, Charting &amp; Data Representation in Python Course 2 of Specialization: Applied Data Science with Python by University of Michigan
+Course 2 of Specialization: Applied Data Science with Python by University of Michigan

 About this Course